RockTomate/docs/docs/references/macro-references.md

 title: Macro References
 ---

-To learn about all available macros, you can check out the [Macro GitHub Wiki](https://github.com/RockTomate/Macros/wiki).
+Here, you'll find information about macros, what they do, their properties and examples.

+You can jump to any macro through the sidebar.

+---

 ## Input Macros